+Subsidized Treatment Communications Require Authorization.
 The Final Rule makes a significant change by requiring authorization for all treatment and health care operations communications where the covered entity receives financial remuneration for making the communication from a third party whose product or service is being marketed.
 The Final Rule opts for a bright line approach of requiring an authorization for all subsidized communications that market a health-related product or service, compared to the previously proposed approach that would have allowed a notice-and-opt-out for certain subsidized treatment communications.
 HHS also eliminated the requirement that existed prior to the Final Rule that a covered entity include in its NPP a statement that the covered entity may contact the individual to provide appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to the individual.
 While this still continues to be accurate for non-subsidized communications, if the communication is subsidized, the individual will be notified via the authorization process.

 Financial Remuneration for Marketing: What Counts?
 For purposes of the marketing provisions, “financial remuneration” means direct or indirect payment and does not include in-kind or other non-financial benefits.
 Furthermore, financial remuneration a covered entity receives must be for the purpose of making a communication that encourages individuals to purchase or use the third party’s product or service.
 If the financial remuneration is for another purpose, the marketing provision does not apply.
 Thus, where a third party pays a covered entity to implement a disease management program as part of the covered entity’s services, the covered entity could make communications about the program without an authorization, because such communications are not to market the third party’s product or service.

+Contents of Authorizations.
 Authorizations must disclose the fact that the covered entity receives remuneration.
 However, an authorization may cover subsidized communications generally (e.g., need not be limited to subsidized communications about a single product or a product of one third party), as long as it adequately describes the intended purposes of the use or disclosure and contains all other required elements.

+Face-to-Face/Nominal Gifts.
 Existing exceptions for “face-to-face” communications and nominal gifts continue to apply.

+Refill Reminders/Communications About Currently Prescribed Drugs.
 The Final Rule adopts the exception for refill reminders and communications about drugs/biologics currently prescribed as proposed.
 HHS clarifies that costs for which a covered entity may receive remuneration under this exception are costs of necessary labor, supplies and postage.
 Financial incentives beyond cost are not within the scope of the exception.

+Communications Promoting Health in General or About Government Programs.
 Communications promoting health generally (e.g., promoting annual mammograms), and that do not promote a product or service from a particular provider, do not constitute marketing and thus do not require individual authorization.
 Also, communications about government-sponsored programs do not fall within the definition of marketing.

 B. Sale of PHI